-- A. The regulations of Chapter 1149 apply to all land, buildings, streets, sidewalks, uses, private improvements, and material landscape alterations of any kind occurring within any development approved through the regulations of Chapter 1149 and located within the boundaries of the Severance Overlay Zone as designated, and as may be amended, on the City of Cleveland Heights Zoning Map 1105.02. - B. The Severance Overlay Zone and the defined district(s) within it do not replace the underlying zoning rules and regulations that currently exist in Cleveland Heights.
+- A. The regulations of Chapter 1149 apply to all land, buildings, streets, sidewalks, uses, private improvements, and material landscape alterations of any kind occurring within any development approved through the regulations of Chapter 1149 and located within the boundaries of the Severance Overlay Zone as designated, and as may be amended, on the City of Cleveland Heights Zoning Map 1105.02. - B. The Severance Overlay Zone and the defined district(s) within it do not replace the underlying zoning rules and regulations that currently exist in Cleveland Heights except where an application to proceed with development under Chapter 1149 is approved by the Planning Commission.
 This Chapter provides an alternative option for developing and redeveloping the land and buildings within the defined district(s) of the Severance Overlay Zone.

-- C. All existing rights, allowable uses, and approval procedures under the Zoning Code of Cleveland Heights remain in full force and effect, except when an applicant elects to proceed under the provisions of the Severance Overlay Zone. - D. If an applicant proceeds according to the development and design standards of a defined district of this Chapter and there is a conflict between the language of this Chapter and the underlying regulations elsewhere in the Zoning Code of the City of Cleveland Heights, the provisions of this Chapter shall supersede the underlying zoning. - E. The option to develop under Chapter 1149 is defined in Section 1149.3 "Administration".
-Section 1149.3 describes the procedures, involved parties, and requirements for application of a site plan.
+C. All existing rights, allowable uses, and approval procedures under the Zoning Code of Cleveland Heights remain in full force and effect, except when an applicant elects to proceed under the provisions of the Severance Overlay Zone and the application is approved pursuant to Chapter 1149.

+D. If an applicant proceeds according to the development and design standards of a defined district of this Chapter and there is a conflict between the language of this Chapter and the underlying regulations elsewhere in the Zoning Code of the City of Cleveland Heights, the provisions of this Chapter shall supersede the underlying zoning.

+E. The option to develop under Chapter 1149 is defined in Section 1149.3 "Administration".
+Section 1149.3 describes the procedures, involved parties, and requirements for an application for site plan approval.